BozenaMac/Emotion-Detection/README.md

 - Data augmentation for robust training
 - Handling class imbalance with computed class weights
 - Training of a deep CNN model with multiple convolutional blocks
 - Model evaluation with accuracy, classification report, and confusion matrix
-- Model saved as `emotion_model_final.h5`
 - **Streamlit web app for uploading face images**
 - **Automatic face detection in uploaded images using Haar cascades**
 - **Emotion classification on detected faces with confidence scores**